 - Place the pie pan on a baking sheet and bake for 20 minutes.
 Then lower the heat to 400 degrees and bake another 30 minutes.
 Once more lower the heat to 350 degrees and cook 20 more minutes or until the juices have thickened and are bubbling.

 - Remove the pie pan to a rack and cool thoroughly before cutting and serving.
-Because of the tartness of the strawberries, this pie would be great with some vegan whipped cream.
+Because of the tartness of the strawberries, this pie would be great with vegan whipped cream.